Central Sterile Processing and Distribution

 SECOND DEADLINE – The following is due 23 days before your clinical start date:

-12-Panel Drug Test - This CANNOT be administered until 30 days prior to your clinical date.
-HOWEVER - Your RESULTS are due to your instructor 23 days before your clinical date.
+12-Panel Drug Test – This CANNOT be administered until 30 days before your clinical date.
+But your results are due to your instructor 23 days before your clinical date.
 The exact date will be given to you on the first day of class.
-This gives you 7 days to get your test done, get the results back to you, and then for you to turn it in to your instructor.
-THIS WILL NOT BE EXTENDED!
+This gives you seven days to get your test done, get the results back, and turn it in to your instructor.
+THIS DEADLINE WILL NOT BE EXTENDED!

-For further questions about course requirements, please email Mary Wilkinson at mawilkinson@gtcc.edu.
+For more questions about course requirements, please email Mary Wilkinson at mawilkinson@gtcc.edu.

 DRESS CODE